nazgull30/GodotYodo1Mas/Readme.md

 ### iOS
+In order MAS SDK works on iOs properly you need to have godot native ios library with MAS module.
+We put a compiled library in the release 1.0.0 - file with name "fGodotYodo1Mas.a".
+If you want to use precompiled library then skip next stes 1-8.
+If you have other third party modules then you have to recompile an entire godot engine.

 1. Clone this repository.
 2. Clone godot repository.
 3. Go to godot repository folder then open _modules_ folder.